WilliDieEnte/modpacks/Chaotic-Create.md

 ## Changelog:
  - 1.4.2
    - Removed Starlight, SmoothSwapping
-   - Removed NERB to test if its a serverside error
+   - Removed NERB to test if it's a server-side error.
-   - Fixed Keybinds to not have any noticeable overlap anymore.
+   - Fixed keybinds to not have any noticeable overlap anymore.
  - 1.4.3
-   - removed MoreMCMeta & MoreMCMeta Emissive Textures Plugin
+   - Removed MoreMCMeta & MoreMCMeta Emissive Textures Plugin
    - Fixed performance issues and improved a lot of lag spikes
  - 1.4.4
    - Updated upstream
    - readded NERB
  - 1.4.5
-   - first public release
+   - First public release
      - after ~200h of playtesting, it should be stable enough for everyone to use :)

 ## Disabled / removed mods: